Lea Bill, RN, BScN

 Knowledge Holder and Traditional Cree Practitioner

-Lea a Registered Nurse for the past 25 years.
-As a Cree woman she originates from the Pelican Lake First Nation in Saskatchewan and currently is the Research and Oversight Engagement Manager Project at Alberta First Nations Information Governance Center.
+Lea is a Registered Nurse for the past 25 years.
+As a Cree woman she originates from the Pelican Lake First Nation in Saskatchewan and currently is the Research and Oversight Engagement Manager Project at Alberta First Nations Information Governance Centre.
 Lea served on the Board of Directors for the Aboriginal Nurses Association from 1990 -1994 and as President from 1994-1999.
-Lea as a Traditional practitioner applies an integrated approach to her practice combining her Indigenous knowledge with her nursing knowledge, Bio-energy sciences and the research field.
+Lea is a Traditional practitioner applies an integrated approach to her practice combining her Indigenous knowledge with her nursing knowledge, Bio-energy sciences and the research field.

-Lea has been leading people in native spiritual discovery processes for more than 25 years through ceremony, vision quests and teaching the beauty and the wisdom of indigenous technology specifically the use and application of circle knowledge and natures wisdom.
-With more than 30 years of experience working in the health field in Community Health, and Home Care.
-Lea continues to advocate for health equity for First Nation, Inuit and Métis peoples.
+Lea has been leading people in her native spiritual discovery processes for more than 25 years through ceremony, vision quests and teaching the beauty and the wisdom of indigenous technology specifically the use and application of circle knowledge and nature's wisdom.
+With more than 30 years of experience working in the health field in Community Health, and Home Care, Lea continues to advocate for health equity for First Nation, Inuit and Métis people.